RalucaN/RalucaN/README.md

 # Hi there 👋
 ## About me 💬
++ My name is <b>Raluca</b> and I am an accomplished Senior Analytics Professional with 3.5 years of experience [in reinsurance industry] in transforming vast data landscapes into compelling business insights.
++ With strong background in machine learning and data modeling (NLP and (un)supervised ML), I am proficient with an array of tools for data processing and analysis: <b> Jupyter, Python, AirFlow, AWS, MSSQL/Postgresql, Git </b>.
++ A creative, self-starter with a keen mind for solving tough problems with adaptive, data-driven and automated solutions.
-My name is <b>Raluca</b> and I am a <b>Senior Risk Analyst</b> with a strong background in data analytics and a passion for using data to drive business decisions.
-I have experience in the reinsurance industry, where I enhanced the internal model and improved the risk assessment process.
-I also have a PhD in political science from Trinity College Dublin, where I conducted a survey-experiment in Kenya and used advanced statistical models to assess the political impact of Chinese economic engagement in Africa.
++ I have a PhD in political science from Trinity College Dublin, where I conducted a survey-experiment in Kenya and used advanced statistical models to assess the political impact of Chinese economic engagement in Africa.

 ## Skills 💻